ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 >
 Welcome to **MIA**!
 This repository is a comprehensive open-source Python benchmark for model inversion attacks, which is well-organized and easy to get started.
 It includes uniform implementations of advanced and representative model inversion methods, formulating a unified and reliable framework for a convenient and fair comparison between different model inversion methods.

-> TODO: yixiang, fill in the blank with your email address.
->
-If you have any concerns about our toolbox, feel free to contact us at 200110409@stu.hit.edu.cn, fang-h23@mails.tsinghua.edu.cn.
+If you have any concerns about our toolbox, feel free to contact us at 200110409@stu.hit.edu.cn, 210110821@stu.hit.edu.cn, and fang-h23@mails.tsinghua.edu.cn.

 Also, you are always welcome to contribute and make this repository better!

+PS: We are already in the second development stage where the following updates will be introduced,
+- Representative defense algorithms
+- Better refactor code with `trainer`.
+- A package that can be installed with pip

 ## Introduction